The Four: Battle for Stardom season 1: Part 2: Comeback Artist Performances

-Throughout the run of the season, viewers voted for their favorite eliminated members of "The Four" on Twitter using the hashtag #TheFourComeback and another hastag with the artist's first name.
+Throughout the run of the season, viewers voted for their favorite eliminated members of "The Four" on Twitter using the hashtag #TheFourComeback and another hashtag with the artist's first name.
 On January 29, FOX posted a video on the show's YouTube channel, which announced that Ash Minor, Candice Boyd, Saeed Renaud, and Zhavia had been the top four vote-getters and would be returning to the competition.

 In Part 2, the four comeback artists were put into two pairs.
 Each pair had to battle for the judges' unanimous vote to move on.
 Once the judges picked which of the two comeback artists would move on, each winner challenged one of the remaining members of "The Four."